phupawitra/hadoop/README.md

 ### Generate log files from source system

-- log files stream to HDFS and Hbase using Flume
+- log files stream to HDFS and Hbase by using Flume

     ```sh
     nohup sh /src_sys_stream/src_sys.sh &